john-andeyyy/Dating_App_Backend/README.md

-# MatchConnect Backend
+# Sparked Backend

-This repository contains the backend implementation for MatchConnect, a web-based dating app.
+This repository contains the backend implementation for Sparked, a web-based dating app.
 The backend is built with Node.js and Express.js, providing APIs for user authentication, profile management, matching, messaging, and notifications.

 ## Description

-The backend handles the core functionalities of the MatchConnect app, including:
+The backend handles the core functionalities of the Sparked app, including:

 - User authentication and authorization
 - Profile creation and management